mikekinsman/Powerful-Devs-Hack-Together/OFFICIAL_RULES.md

 - You must have obtained all consents, approvals, or licenses required for you to submit your entry; and
 - To the extent that entry requires the submission of user-generated content such as software, photos, videos, music, artwork, essays, etc., entrants warrant that their entry is their original work, has not been copied from others without permission or apparent rights, and does not violate the privacy, intellectual property rights, or other rights of any other person or entity.
 You may include Microsoft trademarks, logos, and designs, for which Microsoft grants you a limited license to use for the sole purposes of submitting an entry into this Contest; and
 - Your entry may NOT contain, as determined by us in our sole and absolute discretion, any content that is obscene or offensive, violent, defamatory, disparaging, or illegal, or that promotes alcohol, illegal drugs, tobacco or a particular political agenda, or that communicates messages that may reflect negatively on the goodwill of Microsoft; and
-- The video portion of your entry must be no more than five (5) minutes in length; and
+- The video portion of your entry must be no more than eight (8) minutes in length; and
 - The video portion of your entry must include the following content:
 1. A demonstration of your entry;
 2. A description of your experience and the technologies used to build your entry;